How to protect plants from snow: essential cold weather care

 Discover how to protect plants from snow

-The first thing to remember when learning how to protect plants from snow is don't panic.
+The first thing to remember when protecting plants from snow is don't panic.
 Existing plants, shrubs and trees that have been established in the garden for a while should all be fine if you wake up to a whiteout in your garden.

-If you've got creative with your winter planter ideas using the likes of pansies and violas, they are very tolerant of cold temperatures, so there's no need to do anything extra with these either.
+If you've got creative with your winter planters using the likes of pansies and violas, they are very tolerant of cold temperatures, so there's no need to do anything extra with these either.

 Anything that's newly planted, however, will need some TLC to protect it from the snow, as will tender perennials and plants that come from hot climates.
 So if the weather forecast is looking dicey you will need to take protective measures.

-The trick with how to prepare a garden for winter is to create insulating bubbles with horticultural fleece for any plants that are at risk.
+The trick with how to prepare a garden for winter is to create insulating bubbles with frost cloth for any plants that are at risk.
 It's quick and easy to do and will give you peace of mind.
 After all, you don't want to see that lovely banana palm you've cherished all summer long shrivel and die.

 Follow these easy steps for how to protect plants from snow and you'll keep them sheltered from the worst of the weather.